zacharyhenson/Aggressor-scripts/README.md

   Actions in this kit center around endpoint privilege escalation.
 Actions that involve forceful scanning (powerup.ps1, unix-privesc-check) should go in the apporiate section

-# Other scripts
+## Other scripts
 >inveigh/

-I couldn't get this to work properly, but it's supposed to be [Inveigh](https://github.com/Kevin-Robertson/Inveigh) support for Cobalt Strike.
+Runs [Inveigh](https://github.com/Kevin-Robertson/Inveigh) against the selected machine(s) for a specified amount of time.
+This does automatically enable LLMNR and NBNS spoofing.

 >Pushover/